COUNSELING AND COACHING FOR ARTISTS AND CREATIVE INDIVIDUALS

 Feeling is related to emotional expressiveness.
-Thinking is applied during research, self-critique, and logical problem solving.
-Intuition provides guidance into unknown territory.
-Sensation is engaged during manipulation of artistic media that use the senses of hearing, touch, sight, and (more rarely) taste and smell.
+Thinking is applied during research, analysis, self-critique, and logical problem solving.
+Intuition provides guidance into unknown territory, the magical realm of the art spirit, dreams and symbols.
+Sensation is engaged during manipulation of artistic media that use the senses and physical movement.

 Although these functions are rarely balanced in any one work of art or, for that matter, within any individual artist, each function plays an important role that can be developed more fully.

 WHO IS KNOWLEDGEABLE